brysonm96/CSE-212/Data Structures Tutorial/set.md

 so the set will not allow duplicate values.

 If we had a list of much larger values, we can still manage our data without compromising our O(1) performance by incorporating the modulo (%) operator into our function.
-To store 10 digit number (memory for a 1 billion sized sparse list) our function would look something like this ```index(n) = n % 10```.
+To store a 10 digit number (memory for a 1 billion sized sparse list) our function would look something like this ```index(n) = n % 10```.

 ## Info